-They Wasted a Perfectly Good Character: Mrs. Alexander (Adrienne Corri) who got raped by Alex and the Droogs apparently died of a disease off-screen (or a broken heart and trauma) if you believe her husband, Mr. Alexander.
-Having her Stuffed into the Fridge to serve her husband's motivation feels cheap to a modern audience, and likewise it would have made the film much more gray and ambiguous if it was her at the end receiving and welcoming Alex and deciding to either kill him or help him out of her objections to the Ludovico technique rather than her husband, which would be missing the point of the film since she was the Morality Chain of Frank.
+They Wasted a Perfectly Good Character: Mrs. Alexander (Adrienne Corri) who got raped by Alex and the Droogs apparently died of the trauma offscreen (or from pneumonia in the film) if you believe her husband, Mr. Alexander.
+Having her Stuffed into the Fridge to serve her husband's motivation feels cheap to modern readers, and likewise it would have made the story much more gray and ambiguous if it was her at the end receiving and welcoming Alex and deciding to either kill him or help him out of her objections to the Ludovico technique rather than her husband, which would be missing the point of the film since she was the Morality Chain of Frank.

 True Art Is Angsty: When the book was originally brought over to American shores, the last "Happy Ending" chapter was left out, since the publishers didn't think Americans would like it.
 When Kubrick began writing his screenplay, he was unaware of that chapter's existence; he read it only when he was nearly finished, and he decided to leave it out because he thought it would ruin the film's message.
 (The chapter was added back into the American version in 1986.)

 Unintentionally Unsympathetic: Despite Kubrick's camera tricks (especially fisheye lenses) and the defenestration of Alex, it's pretty hard for a good portion of the audience to forgive Alex for his rather heinous crimes.
 Mostly because most of the enemies are Strawman characters deliberately made grotesque by the film's satirical focus, so it makes it pretty obvious that the film is telling us what to think and feel, and some audiences don't like that.